wgpu/util/

 use crate::Backends;

-/// Initialize the adapter obeying the WGPU_ADAPTER_NAME environment variable.
+/// Initialize the adapter obeying the `WGPU_ADAPTER_NAME` environment variable.

 pub fn initialize_adapter_from_env(